oskarihakamies/snow-tehtava/README.md

 # snow-tehtava
-Snow white is a disney princess
+Snow white is a disney princess.

+Muutos tehty 23/11